 The Puppy Mill Project provides assistance, guidance and direction to pet stores through out the Chicago area to facilitate the transition from pet store to the humane business model.
 Through outreach and education, TPMP works with pet stores to incorporate an adoption program, and to abandon selling puppies as products.

-Congratulations to Collar and Leash, Chicago’s oldest pet store, Thee Fish Bowl in Evanston, Ill. and The Dog Patch Pet and Feed in Naperville for converting to humane business models.
-Greg Gordon, owner of The Dog Patch, is the 2012 KINDNESS TO ANIMALS Award recipient.
-The award was presented at The Puppy Mill Project second annual Mothers in the Mills benefit.
+Congratulations to Collar and Leash, Chicago’s oldest pet store, Thee Fish Bowl in Evanston, Ill., The Dog Patch Pet and Feed in Naperville and The Wilmette Pet Center for converting to humane business models.
+The Raymond Family owner’s of Collar and Leash, Chicago’s oldest pet store were presented with the 2013 KINDNESS TO ANIMALS Award and Greg Gordon, owner of The Dog Patch, was the 2012 KINDNESS TO ANIMALS Award recipient.

 Media and Advertising

 Every organization, be it for profit or not, lives and dies for Brand Awareness.
 The Puppy Mill Project knows this, and understands the value of identifying a target audience and creating a strong branded message.